GuTory/profitprophet/README.md

 Angular application to show your favorite company's stoch price and historical data, and predict the future price for you.

-The magic happens at https://github.com/GuTory/profitprophetbackend.
+The magic of predicting happens at https://github.com/GuTory/profitprophetbackend.

+Still working on the UI and stuff..